YourRoots Logo

 Children(s): John MOORHEAD

-It was in 1736 that Elizabeth DUNN was born in Drumsnatt, Monaghan, Monoghan, Ulster, Ireland, a child of William DUNN and Elizabeth MCMULLAN.
-Elizabeth DUNN went on to marry John MOORHEAD and had children such as John Torey MOORHEAD.
-Elizabeth DUNN was deceased by 1827 in Pendleton, Anderson, SC, South Carolina, USA.
+Elizabeth DUNN was born in 1736 in Drumsnatt, Monaghan, Monoghan, Ulster, Ireland, the child of William DUNN and Elizabeth MCMULLAN.
+In 1800, Elizabeth DUNN resided in Pendleton District, South Carolina, USA.
+Elizabeth DUNN married John MOORHEAD, and had children including John Torey MOORHEAD.
+Elizabeth DUNN passed away in 1827 in Pendleton, Anderson, SC, South Carolina, USA.

 Find more search results for Elizabeth DUNN